Overview of the waste disposal levy

 Additional definitions – such as transfer stations – can be found in the Waste Minimisation (Information Requirements) Regulations 2021 [New Zealand Legislation website].

-Levy revenue can be spent on administration costs in accordance with section 30 of the Waste Minimisation Act.
-The amount of levy revenue that may be used to fund administration costs is agreed by Cabinet as part of the Ministry for the Environment’s budget appropriation.
+Levy revenue can be spent on administration and other Ministry costs under section 30 of the Waste Minimisation Act.
+Cabinet agrees to the amount of levy revenue that funds these activities.
+This is part of the Ministry's budget appropriation.

 On-going administration costs cover the following activities: